ORPHANS & WIDOWS

 I could not get these children or this widow out of my mind.
 As I thought about this family, I felt a sense of the desperation and hopelessness they must be feeling.
 One thing that was clear was that they needed support.

-In Syria where 3 in 4 people are now living in poverty, and 67% of the population are living in extreme poverty, orphans and widows like these are forced to make unimaginable choices just to by bread.
+In Syria where 85% of the population are living in poverty, orphans and widows like these are forced to make unimaginable choices just to by bread.

 In July 2016 a woman brought her 13 year old daughter to one of our medical teams in Syria.
 The girl had multiple bruises and injuries to her thighs and genitals as well as an infection.
 She had scars from previous attacks and was in a very poor state.
 When our doctor examined her she refused to speak.
 She just wanted pain relief.
 When he pushed her to tell him what had happened, the girl broke down in tears and told him her story.